 There are many different causes of a dry scalp, such as sensitivities to certain hair products, excessive hair washing or hair dryer use, as well as a range of different medical conditions.
 The antimicrobial and moisturizing properties of tea tree oil in the typical 5% shampoos make it a useful and effective treatment for managing the symptoms of a dry scalp.

 What Are The Risks With Using Tea Tree Oil?

-A 2006 review article published in ‘Food and Chemical Toxicology’, looked the available evidence for the safety of tea tree oil .
-It noted that tea tree oil was toxic if swallowed, with 787 reported cases of tea tree oil poisoning identified in the United Stated in 2003.
-Most of these cases were children drinking the concentrated oil, with no deaths reported – although immediate medical intervention was necessary.
+A 2006 review article published in the journal ‘Food and Chemical Toxicology’ noted that tea tree oil is toxic if swallowed.
+In 2003, 787 cases of tea tree oil poisoning were reported in the United States.
+The majority of these cases were due to children drinking concentrated oil.
+There weren’t any reported deaths, although the patients needed immediate medical attention .